mitchellkrogza/nginx-ultimate-bad-bot-blocker/AUTO-CONFIGURATION.md

 - For manual installation instructions please see - Please see: https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/blob/master/MANUAL-CONFIGURATION.md

+- Both setup-ngxblocker & install-ngxblocker can be configured with custom installation / update locations from the command line.
+Run the scripts with --help or -h to view options.

 ## STEP 1:

 Download the install, setup and update scripts to your /usr/sbin/ directory and make the scripts executable